herzeleid02/debian-declarative-old/README.md

 You can replace the "make.sh" script with Containerfile and nothing will change but the requirement in having another executable that will remove the temporary image.

 **NO ARRAYS**.
 They are not part of POSIX sh.

+About podman images -- i used `--squash` option so that the newly built image has only one layer (tar file when importing it)

+Maybe i should just direct import it as a dir :)